MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxincomingmessage-read-vb.md

-﻿---
+---
-Description: 'A flag that indicates if the fax has been read.' ms.assetid: '4ad2446d-a453-41f6-a891-8779a26e8d3a'
+Description: A flag that indicates if the fax has been read. ms.assetid: 4ad2446d-a453-41f6-a891-8779a26e8d3a
-title: 'FaxIncomingMessage.Read property'
+title: FaxIncomingMessage.Read property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxIncomingMessage.Read property